One Piece Film: Z: Plot

-In a mid-credit scene, the Straw Hats return to Dock Island, giving their gear and weapons back to Mobston, before going their separate ways.
+As the Straw Hats sail away, Zephyr battles against the marines until he succumbs to his injuries and dies.
+Later, the Straw Hats return to Dock Island, giving their gear and weapons back to Mobston, before going their separate ways.

 Voice cast

 Development and production

 In November 2011, Fuji Television announced that production on One Piece Film: Z has begun.
 One month later, Viz Media's Shonen Jump and Hisashi Suzuki, deputy director of Shueisha's Shonen manga group announced through their Twitter accounts that Eiichiro Oda would be the executive producer for the film.
 On January 30, 2012, Toei issued a press release announcing the film's plot and also announced the film's director Tatsuya Nagamine and the film's release in December.

 The April 23, 2012 issue of Weekly Shonen Jump revealed character designs for Zephyr and also revealed minor information, including staff information as well as the premiere date, December 15.
 The screenplay was written by Osamu Suzuki, who serves as one of the writers of the television program SMAP x SMAP, and the film's character designer and animation supervisor is Masayuki Sato, who was previously involved as an animation supervisor and character designer of One Piece Film: Strong World.